sumanstats/rakurstudio/swig-python-boost/README.md

 ## How to run the image?

 Keep all your `.c` or `.cpp` files in a separate folder.
-Go inside that directory in docker terminal.
-From **that** directory run this command:
+Go inside that directory in `PowerShell` in Windows and run this command:
-`docker run -it -v $PWD:/home -w /home sumankhanal/swig-python-boost /bin/bash`.
+`docker run -it  --rm -v ${PWD}:/home -w /home sumankhanal/swig-python-boost /bin/bash`.

-What it essentially does is mount your host directory `$PWD` containing C/C++ files into `/home` directory of container and this `/home` directory will be your working directory in the container with all the C/C++ files.
+What it essentially does is mount your host directory `${PWD}` containing C/C++ files into `/home` directory of container and this `/home` directory will be your working directory in the container with all the C/C++ files.